nb-twy/ParkDirectories/README.md

 /home/user/dev/my_ui_project_B
 ```
 ### Autocomplete File and Directory Names
-If you are using the import feature (`pd -i mapping_file`) or parking a directory with the path (`pd -a ref path`), you can use autocomplete to easily find the file or directory.
+If you are using the import feature (`pd -i MAPPING_FILE`) or parking a directory with the path (`pd -a REF PATH`), you can use autocomplete to easily find the file or directory.

 ```bash
 # Look for a file to import